Rahul28428/AskSQL/README.md

     - `get_gemini_response(question, prompt)`: Uses Google Gemini Pro LLM to generate SQL queries based on the user’s question and prompt.
     - `read_sql_query(sql, db)`: Executes the generated SQL query on the SQLite database and retrieves the results.
     - `prompt_template`: Defines how the questions should be translated into SQL queries.

+## Future Work

+Customizing the UI to enter multiple tables and generate results where JOIN operations are required.

 ## Contributing